IwonaV/Fashion-analytics-report/README.md

 ## Fashion Analytics Report

 Building a fashion analytics report for a fast fashion retailer.
-On its basis the company will able to improve its performance (the revenue growth).
+On its basis the company will able to improve its performance - the revenue growth.
 The report (story) consist of three sheets:
 1. Contain the company metrics compered on the year to year basics.
 2. Provide the customer - based metrics that will be examined across three different customer segments